 I have read that pesach (passover) is also as a combination of pe, "mouth", and such being something like "converse", this combination meaning that the right to self expression and rule over one's destiny is restored, the individual released from the cage of pre-ordained fate.

-The concern of being released from this cage of preordained fate is a primary theme in The Shining as well as A Clockwork Orange, and I think is in much of Kubrick's work.
+The concern of being released from this cage of preordained fate is a primary theme in The Shining as well as A Clockwork Orange, and I think is in much of Kubrick's work, and how fate and choice relate to judgment.

-"Shining" as a word also ties in with this, and not only through zakar, remembrance, but I have believed it is through the Hebrew shanah (we see it in Rosh Hashnnah), which at its root can mean not only shanah as in double, duplicate, fold, do a second time, transmute, disguise, but also to change.
+"Shining" as a word also ties in with this, and not only through zakar, remembrance.
+I've considered that Kubrick may have intended a conflation of "shining" with the Hebrew shanah (we see it in Rosh Hashnnah), which at its root can mean not only shanah as in double, duplicate, fold, do a second time, transmute, disguise, but also to change.
 A similar shanah means to sleep.
 Page 30 of the "The Judicial Procedure of the Jews", a translation of the Talmud Tracate Sanhedrin, dealing with judicial procedure "particularly relating to capital punishment" has, "And he shall write a copy (mishneh) of this law, i.e. a law which was at a future time to be changed" and is footnoted that here is found a play on the double meaning of the root shanah, with to repeat and to change, the word mishnah, repetition, coming from shanah, which also means to study and review.
-I know that most think of "shining" in the sense of light, but because of the use of doubles throughout the film, and Wendy entreating Danny to wake up, I have thought of "shining" as instead being shanah, that we begin with shanah as "doubling", and that we end with it as "change" with the escape of Wendy and Danny.
+I know that most think of "shining" in the sense of light, but because of the use of doubles throughout the film, and Wendy entreating Danny to wake up, I have thought of "shining" as instead being shanah, that we begin with shanah as "doubling", and that we end with it as a path to "change", as with the escape of Wendy and Danny.

 An interesting thing to me is that in Clockwork Orange one of the books on the shelves of the writer (one of the few books I can make out and is prominent) happens to be Elie Wiesel's The Jews of Silence.
 This has to do with the holocaust and with eventually speaking out (and stands as evidence perhaps to ideas had by Geoffrey Cocks that Kubrick included in his work subtext on the holocaust).
-We see the book in the scene where the writer, Alexander, is listening to Alex sing and realizes who Alex is...the shot from below of Alexander gagging, his facial expression recalling when he was bound and gagged at the beginning of the film and unable to speak because of the gag.
+We see the book in the scene where the writer, Alexander, is listening to Alex sing and realizes who Alex is, he remembers who Alex is as Alex sings what he had sung when originally torturing Alexander and his wife.
+As this happens we have a shot from below of Alexander of gagging, his facial expression recalling when he was bound and gagged at the beginning of the film and unable to speak because of the gag.

 David Patterson, writing on Weisel in Hebrew Language and Jewish Thought describes different types of silences: "...while sheket means silence, hush, quiet, or calm and implies a certain peacefulness, shatkan is more like an imposed silence.
 The latter's cognate shitek, for instance, means to silence, as well as to paralyze."
 And he goes on to give an instance of this in one of Wiesel's novels.